 The first session, “Long distance coach and passenger rights?”, moderated by Prof. Stefan Akira Jarecki, included panelists Aurélien Gandois (BlablaCar), Iwona Budych (Transport Exclusion Association), Dr. Malte Wienker (Flixbus), and Elisabeth Kotthaus.
 The session explored the impact of competition on passenger services, regulatory challenges, the role of digital platforms in improving access to multimodal transport, and the need to integrate public transport connections for seamless travel.
 Key points included addressing local service disruptions and enhancing passenger rights awareness.

 In the session on “Competition, good for passengers?”, panelists Sophie Buyse (Deutsche Bahn), Nick Brooks (AllRail), Christophe Philippe (UITP), and Prof. Stefan Akira Jarecki discussed balancing competitive tendering with direct public contract awards to enhance service quality, accessibility, and sustainability.
 The discussion highlighted the necessity of developing integrated ticketing systems and ensuring that new entrants in the market have fair access to infrastructure.
-The importance of night trains and cross-border rail services was also highlighted as a means to reduce car travel and promote sustainable transport.
+The importance of night trains and cross-border rail services was also brought forward as a means to reduce car travel and promote sustainable transport.

 A dedicated session on Multimodal Digital Mobility Services (MDMS) featured Delphine Grandsart (EPF), Alberto Mazzola (CER), Kuba Czajkowski (KOLEO), and Emmanuel Mounier (EU travel tech), moderated by Jakop Dalunde.
 This session underscored the necessity of providing seamless travel options across different transport modes.
 It was emphasized that multimodal journeys are often the most time-efficient and environmentally friendly.
 However, these options are usually invisible to passengers due to a lack of integrated information systems.
 The session highlighted successful examples and the need for international standards to make MDMS more effective and widely adopted.